How hot is too hot to walk your dog

 Frozen food treats are also a popular strategy, with 42% offering them to their dogs in sweltering weather.

-And 30% of you got the clippers out to give your pet a short back and sides to cool them down and 27% liked to take your dog swimming to give them relief from the heat.
+And 30% of you got the clippers out to give your pet a short back and sides to cool them down, and 27% liked to take your dog swimming to provide relief from the heat.

 Veterinary surgeon Dr Neerja Muncaster has this advice for heatwaves: